sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 For higher-dimensional cases, we can generalize the above idea and generate hyper-cubic buffers.
 Currently we only support stride-one reuse patterns.
 Suppose the input tensor has shape $[w_0,w_1,\ldots,w_m]$, the hierarchical buffers may have the following shape (if the corresponding axis has reuse pattern).

-$
+$$
 \begin{aligned}
 \text{reuse at axis 0}: &[s_0,w_1,\ldots,w_m]\\\\
 \text{reuse at axis 1}: &[s_0,s_1,\ldots,w_m]\\\\
 \cdots &\\\\
 \text{reuse at axis m}: &[s_0,s_1,\ldots,s_m]\\\\
 \end{aligned}
-$
+$$

 ### Implementation
-The above description seems straightforward, but the actual implementation in MLIR is intractable.
+The above description seems straightforward, but the actual implementation in MLIR is difficult.
 There are two main challenges here:
 1. The affine dialect decouples the expression from actual variables making analysis indirect.
 For example, the `affine.load` operation accepts block arguments as operands, the `AffineMapAttr` that describes the memory access is attached to the attribute.
 The actual indices are calculated by applying the `AffineMapAttr` to the operands.
 For `affine.load %1[0, %arg2 + 1]`, there is only two operands `%1` and `%arg2`.
 The attached `AffineMapAttr` is `(d0)->(0, d0+1)`.
 2. MLIR uses a strict SSA form, meaning the computation rule is not written in one line and requires us to traverse the use-def chain to obtain the actual memory access operations.
 We also need to distinguish between off-chip memory access and on-chip memory access.